 the friends were Russell Bergum (the ex-Imports bass player, who

-high school a few days before.
-I was at the graduation ceremony
+school a few days before.
+I was at the graduation ceremony and party

-and party and while at home, I saw Glen and our dad come close to
+and while at home, I saw Glen and our dad come close to kicking

-kicking the crap out of each other.
-I said, "Glen,when I go back
+the crap out of each other.
+I said, "Glen,when I go back to da cities,

-to da cities, why don't you come with me, eh?"
+why don't you come with me, eh?"
 He did.
-Anyway, back
+Anyway, back to the Gioco

-to the Gioco cafe.
-After I played, Russell expressed interest in
+cafe.
+After I played, Russell expressed interest in playing his

-playing his stand-up bass that he kept from high school with me
+stand-up bass that he kept from high school with me on some songs.

 with Russell and I. He said, "We'll call ourselves the Glen-Russells,